-- The Region will pay lodging, reasonable meals and travel expenses for either the VPLA or President from each charter.
+- The Region will pay lodging, reasonable meals and travel expenses for either the VPLA, President, or member from each charter.
 (See #1)

 - Entertainment honorarium for the event shall not exceed $300, with every effort made to be under budget.

 - Student may bring no more than four guests for free.